itspriddle/josh.fail/_posts/2022-05-30-hello-from-my-keychron-q4.md

 Now that I've got another decent backup, time to tear apart the Q2 and make it a thoccy boi.

+_Update:_ It turns out I use the arrow keys a lot more than I thought, and this is a tricky keyboard to get used to.

 [1]: https://www.keychron.com/products/keychron-q4-qmk-custom-mechanical-keyboard